beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

 [[pagebreak]]
 ## `ftell()` {#man-ftell}

-Tells you where a particular file is about to read from or write to.
+Tells you where a particular file is about to read from or write to

 ### Synopsis {.unnumbered .unlisted}